Sniffdog/Hashsynminer/README.md

 Auto Downloads Miners /

-Thank you to aaronsace for devoloping and maintaining "MultiPoolMiner" and Thank you nemosminer for maintaining "NemosMiner"

 This is a free project feel free to donate be much appreciated.
-Arronance btc address: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH and nemosminer address: 1QGADhdMRpp9Pk5u5zG1TrHKRrdK5R81TE
+Arronance btc address: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH and nemosminer address: 1QGADhdMRpp9Pk5u5zG1TrHKRrdK5R81TE Sniffdog address... in the Hashsynminer_start.bat :)

 Attached is readme file for more info